 Available for students ages 3 to 5

-***Eligibility Based on Need***
+Eligibility is Based on Family Need

 For more information about the McLean County Unit District No. 5 Early Learning Pre-K Program,

 Unit 5 offers a fun and exciting Pre-Kindergarten program for qualifying students ages three to five.
 This program is available free of charge to eligible students living within District boundaries.
-Pre-K staff determines eligibility and student acceptance into the program.
+PreK staff determines eligibility and student acceptance into the program.
 Placement is based on student need.

 The purpose of Unit 5's Early Learning program is to provide a stimulating and nurturing environment for young children.
 Students are given the chance to become successful and build self-confidence.
 This program is designed to increase student opportunities, help prepare for future achievements, and meet individual needs and goals in eight domains of learning.
 These domains of learning are part of the Illinois Early Learning State Standards.

-- Physical Development and Health
+Physical Development and Health

-- Be between the ages of three and five years of age.
+Be between the ages of three and five years of age.

-- Live within the McLean County Unit No. 5 school district
+Live within the McLean County Unit No. 5 school district

 Children with developmental delays, which affect normal growth and development or who are at risk of academic failure may be eligible for services and supports.
 Eligibility will be based on the presence of noted delays in one or more of the developmental areas listed below.
 Eligibility is determined by the Individualized Educational Program (IEP) team. call our office for a developmental screening.

-- The Developmental Areas
+The Developmental Areas

 Daily attendance by students is very important for academic and social growth.
 Student attendance is as follows: